twomodo/ideas/ideas/003-focusmate/notes.md

 - Privacy-first design for health data

 ## Terminology
-- **Softphone**: Software-based phone interface, simulating hardware experience
+- **Native App**: Built specifically for iOS or Android, not cross-platform
+- **Supabase**: Open-source backend for authentication, database, and real-time sync
 - **Push-to-talk**: Audio only when button is pressed, like a walkie-talkie
 - **Pomodoro**: Work/break timer technique
+- **Softphone**: Software-based phone interface, simulating hardware experience for MVP